derekahn/autoapp/README.md

   install    Install missing dependencies.
-Builds binary in ./bin build      Creates a docker image of the app run        Runs the current docker image on port 8080 clean      Clean build files.
+Builds binary in ./bin build      Creates a docker image of the app fail       Forces a failed docker build of the app due to failing tests run        Runs the current docker image on port 8080 clean      Clean build files.
 Runs `go clean` internally fmt        Runs gofmt on all source files